phillc/rosterbater/README.md

 ## Installation

 - Clone this repository.
 - Create yahoo app, with API permissions for Fantasy Sports, and OpenID Connect https://developer.yahoo.com/apps/ .
-For an easier authentication workflow, set the domain to `rosterbater.test`.
+For an easier authentication workflow, set the Redirect URI to `https://rosterbater.test/auth/yahoo/callback`
 - Add yahoo key, and yahoo secret to the environment.
   - This project uses dot env, so one way to achieve that is to copy .env.example to .env in the server dirextory and fill them out there.
 - Player data